 When you’re on the road it can be hard to keep up your usual exercise routine.
-Lugging a backpack around takes its toll on your body and the hustle of navigating planes, trains and dodgy buses can leave you frazzled.
+Lugging a backpack around takes its toll on your body and navigating planes, trains and dodgy buses can leave you frazzled.
 Finding a great yoga centre is the ideal panacea.
 Here are the best yoga studios in the world for when you’re travelling.
-Meet like-minded people, stretch out those tired muscles and calm your monkey mind with a visit to one of these heavenly resorts and festivals, from India to New Zealand.
+Meet like-minded people, stretch those tired muscles and calm your monkey mind by visiting one of these heavenly resorts and festivals around the world.

 Bhakti Kutir, Palolem, Goa, India